 Sauron and Lord Voldemort are two of the most fascinating and mysterious super-villains of fantasy.
 They are both dark, demented, evil, and possess unimagined terrible powers.

 The Dark Lord of Mordor over which he rules and plans to conquer the whole of Middle Earth.
 By creating the Rings of Power, Sauron seeks to seduce the rulers of Middle-earth to evil.
 He is defeated though, and only after centuries of lying dormant, rebuilding his strength, did he return to power.
 He is permanently crippled in the War of the Ring after the destruction of the One Ring in the fires of Mount Doom by the hobbit Frodo Baggins.

-Lord Voldemort is considered the most powerful and dangerous Dark Wizard of all time.
+Lord Voldemort is considered the most powerful and dangerous Dark Warlock of all time.
 He desires to cleanse the wizarding world of Mud-bloods, that is wizards or witches born out of Muggles and Half-bloods, and craves power and immortality.
 Despite being an immensely powerful master of the Dark Arts he is finally destroyed in the hands of the young wizard Harry Potter.

 The Lord of the Rings vs Harry Potter: Saruman or Gellert Grindelwald?

 The two wizards studied and practiced the Dark Arts, a type of magic that is used to cause harm to, exert control over, or kill the victim.
 They even participated in the illegal breeding of Dark creatures, the usage or creation of dark objects, or inflicting injury or death on others often using dangerous curses, and other dark charms.